 The initial step to building a positive school climate is to have your whole school community take ownership of the school’s vision and goals.

-Like the African proverb says, ‘It takes the whole village to educate a child.’
-From the school leaders, students, teaching staff, even to the support staff.
-Everyone has their designated vital role that’ll help produce a conducive environment to attain positive school outcomes.
+As the African proverb says, ‘It takes a whole village to educate a child.’
+From the school leaders, students, teaching staff, and even the support staff.
+Everyone has their designated vital role that will help produce a conducive environment to attain positive school outcomes.

 Positive school culture is supported when there’s a shared sense of oneness and belonging.

 Therefore, a solid school vision should be implemented to enhance and sustain a positive school climate.

 There’s a global vision that is set by the school leaders and other stakeholders, but there are also individual goals that include;

 As a school leader or educator, you should be exemplary in how you set and track your school goals.